EthanCai/programming-learning-notes/webdev-learning-notes.md

 - [slimerjs](https://github.com/laurentj/slimerjs)
 - [node-qt](https://github.com/arturadib/node-qt): C++ Qt bindings for Node.js
 - [nativefier](https://github.com/jiahaog/nativefier): Nativefier is a command line tool that allows you to easily create a desktop application for any web site with succinct and minimal configuration.

+## Mobile Hybrid framework

+- [Ionic](http://ionicframework.com/): Ionic is the beautiful, free and open source mobile SDK for developing native and progressive web apps with ease.
+- [Onsen UI](https://onsen.io/): Framework-agnostic UI components let you do wonders.
+- [React Native](http://facebook.github.io/react-native/): React Native lets you build mobile apps using only JavaScript.
+It uses the same design as React, letting you compose a rich mobile UI from declarative components.
+- [Intel XDK](https://software.intel.com/en-us/intel-xdk): One solution for IoT applications and mobile app dev!
+- [Framework 7](http://framework7.io/): Full Featured HTML Framework For Building iOS & Android Apps

 ## Process Supervisor